What is an O Visa in the USA?

 The USCIS wants to see the details about the events or activities that you will participate in.
-Plus they want to know the start and end dates of such events and activities, where you are going to participate.
+Plus they want to know the start and end dates of such events and activities, and where you are going to participate.
 So you will have to provide a copy of an itinerary of each activity or event, if relevant.

 - proof of your extraordinary ability

 I listed them in detail in the previous sections.
-But here, take a look at a list with various types of documents that can be submitted in support of an O visa petition to prove that the petitioner is a petitioner of extraordinary ability:
+But here, take a look at a list of various types of documents that can be submitted in support of an O visa petition to prove that the petitioner is a petitioner of extraordinary ability:

 - Degree certificates and evaluation reports of the alien;